-In the Agency we had a great team of 15 people and beautiful offices which I’d purposefully created so that our clients could escape London for some tranquillity.
+In the Agency we had a great team of 15 people and beautiful offices which I’d created so our clients could enjoy some tranquillity away from London.
 For them Bracknell was rural.
-When I was ready to leave the Agency and start a family, I took my flair for arranging living and working spaces one step further.
-I retrained in Feng Shui, mostly with Denise Linn in Seattle - and remain an enthusiastic advocate and passionate about living mindfully.
+When I left the Agency to start a family, I took my flair for arranging living and working spaces one step further.
+I retrained in Feng Shui, mostly with Denise Linn in Seattle - and have remained passionate about living mindfully.

-Still through my anthropological filter, I helped homes and organisations become aware of their culture by the imprint they left on their environment.
+Still with my anthropological filter, I helped people become aware of the culture of their home and offices by the imprint they left on their environment.
 I taught.
 I consulted.
 I travelled, mostly in the UK, France and the USA.
-And I loved it.

-In the early days I did many consultations accompanied by my baby daughter on a sling.
-Not surprisingly when she was older,she gravitated to dolls houses - four of them in total - and spent many hours creating homes for Sylvanian animals in them.
+In the early days I did many consultations accompanied by my daughter on a sling.
+When she was older,she gravitated to dolls houses - four of them in total - and spent many hours creating homes for Sylvanian animals in them.

-Four years into motherhood I became a single-parent.
-My first instinct was to bring the scene of operations much closer to home to manage my portfolio - parent, homemaker, entrepreneur - under one roof.
-And to simplify my life further i bought a puppy!
+Four years into motherhood I was a single-parent.
+My instinct was to bring the scene of operations closer to home to manage my portfolio - parent, homemaker, entrepreneur - under one roof.
+To simplify life further I bought a puppy!

-To stay sane, I started dancing again, which I began age 4 as a pink tutu’d ballerina and tap dancing impresario.
-I returned to University and got a PGCE in Dance.
-I taught Creative Dance to children and organic movement to adults, while my studies evolved into a Masters Degree in Creative Arts Therapies at Chichester University.
+To stay sane, I started dancing again, which I'd begun age 4 as a pink tutu’d ballerina and tap dancing impresario.
+I got a PGCE in Dance and taught creative dance to children and organic movement to adults, while my studies evolved into a Masters Degree in Somatic Art Psychotherapy at Chichester University.

 Who encouraged me

-I have a daily practice of Creative Art therapy and I make a fresh Vision Board about every 9 months of so.
-Whenever I can, I am facilitated by my wonderful teachers - my favourites being Helen Poynor, Miranda Tuffnell, Claude Coldy, and Anna Halprin.
+I have a daily practice of expressive art and I make a new Intuitive Vision Board every 9 months of so.
+I was taught by some wonderful teachers notably Helen Poynor, Miranda Tuffnell, Claude Coldy, and Anna Halprin.

-Sadly Dr Jill Hayes, who was such an inspiration to me as my University tutor, passed away.
-Jill used to say to me: “What I respect about you the most Mary, is your capacity to stay true to your core creativity no matter the outer circumstances of your life.”
-It touches me to greatly to recall her words.
-I didn’t really understand her insight at the time - but I have since.
-Most of us desire to be seen and respected for who they are - and I was seen and acknowledged by Jill.
+Sadly Dr Jill Hayes, who was such an inspiration as my University tutor, passed away.
+Jill used to say to me: “What I respect about you the most Mary, is your capacity to stay true to your creativity no matter the circumstances of your life.”
+It touches me to greatly to recall her words even though I didn’t really understand what she meant at the time.
+Most of us desire to be seen and acknowledged for who we are - and I was seen and acknowledged by Jill.